 At Los Angeles Colon & Rectal Surgical Associates in Beverly Hills and Los Angeles, we find this to be exciting news in the search for a possible cure for IBS.
 In the meantime, we want to help you try to control your IBS in the best ways possible.
 Contact us for an appointment so that we can help you understand your problem and begin to treat your symptoms.
 (310)273-2310.

-Don’t let the symptoms of IBS place a burden on your life when dietary changes may make a difference.
-Our Colorectal Surgeons (also known as proctologists), are available for consultation and most insurance plans, such as Medicare, are accepted.
+If you’re dealing with IBS symptoms, consider that modifying your IBS diet could significantly alleviate your discomfort.
+Our Colorectal Surgeons (also known as proctologists) are available for consultation and most insurance plans, such as Medicare, are accepted.